JoasR/MERN-Webshop/README.md

 -Improvements:
   * Change password encryption from AES to SHA-256 with Salt
+  * Add functionality to all buttons, not all buttons have their functionality yet e.g. one of the checkout buttons in the cart page.
+Should just get the implementation from the other checkout button
+  * Add proper images, not only test images

 -Bugs:
   * Change the way ID is displayed or remove it when the user is on mobile devices, since this breaks the responsive Layout
+  * Checkout does sometimes give a 403 forbidden request
+    - Only happens sometimes